 For the decoration:

-- In a large jug combing the plant-based milk with the Apple Cider Vinegar and juice of 1/2 lemon.
+- In a large jug combine the plant-based milk with the Apple Cider Vinegar and juice of 1/2 lemon.
 Briefly stir and set aside for about 15 minutes to curdle – best place the jug into the fridge during this time.

 - Once the curdling time for the milk has elapsed add the sugar (or sugar replacement if using), maple syrup, melted chocolate spread, vegetable oil and vanilla extract and stir well until the sugar dissolves.
 Add the flax ‘egg’.